Junyoungson808/Code-102-reading-notes/Class7.md

 # Class 7: Functions

+## MDN Flow:
+The control flow is the order in which the computer executes statements in a script.Control flow means that when you read a script, you must not only read from start to finish but also look at program structure and how it affects order of execution.
+Conditional: A condition is a set of rules that can interrupt normal code execution or change it, depending on whether the condition is completed or not.

+## Functions:
+  -A JavaScript function is a block of code designed to perform a particular task.
+  -A JavaScript function is executed when "something" invokes it (calls it).

-Define a Function: A JavaScript function is defined with the function keyword, followed by a name, followed by parentheses (){}.
+**A JavaScript function is defined with the function keyword, followed by a name, followed by parentheses (){}.**

 function NAMEFUNCTION(PARAMETERS){CODE TO BE EXECUTED};

-function myFunction(p1,p2) { ,<-- Type of code to be executed
+function myFunction(p1,p2) { ,<-- Type of code to be executed     <--- EXAMPLE
-    return p1 * p2;
+    return p1 * p2; }
-}

-function name(parameter1, parameter2, parameter3) {
-  // code to be executed
-}

-Control flow means that when you read a script, you must not only read from start to finish but also look at program structure and how it affects order of execution.

-Definitions:
-A JavaScript function is defined with the function keyword, followed by a name, followed by parentheses ().

-Function Return
-When JavaScript reaches a return statement, the function will stop executing.
+Function Return {}  <--- these paranthesis mean return When JavaScript reaches a return statement, the function will stop executing.

 If the function was invoked from a statement, JavaScript will "return" to execute the code after the invoking statement.